The ECSDN Strategy Groups

 Research Knowledge Exchange

-To develop the next generation of researching graduate professionals to make positive contributions to the care and education of babies, young children and their families.
+To support the next generation of graduate professionals to make positive contributions to the care and education of babies, young children and their families, through research and dissemination.

-Vice Chair: Diane Boyd, Liverpool John Moores University
+Co-Vice Chairs: Diane Boyd, Liverpool John Moores University; Dr Martin Needham, Manchester Metropolitan University

 Members: Angela Scollan, Middlesex University; Diana Harris, University of Greenwich; Kerrie Lee, University of Hull; Pamela Calder, ECSDN Honorary President